Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 4. Select "Yes" on "Step 0: Download dynatrace-monitoring-as-service Github" (keep the rest NO)
 5. If you have created your own GitHub repo then provide the link - otherwise go with the default
 6. Fill in the 3 Dynatrace values even though not needed for this workshop
-7. Walk until the end of the wizard - make sure to select "I acknolwedge ..." on the last step before creating the stack!
+7. Walk until the end of the wizard - make sure to select "I acknowledge ..." on the last step before creating the stack!

 **Step 2: Launch app**
 1. SSH into machine
+2. cd dynatrace-monitoring-as-service
-2. ./run_frontend2builds_clustered.sh
+3. ./run_frontend2builds_clustered.sh

 This will run one instance of the backend-service, 4 instances of the frontend-service (2 running Build #1, 2 running Build #2) as well as the frontend NGINX-based load balancer.